Caryopteris: Cultivation and uses

 Like Buddleja, the woody stems can die back in the winter, particularly in colder climates and on heavy soils.
-They prefer well-drained, sandy soil in full sun, but does not need especially rich soil or constant moisture.
+They prefer well-draining, sandy soil in full sun, but does not need especially rich soil or constant moisture.

 Leaves and herbaceous stems have a terpene aroma like eucalyptus, especially when lightly bruised.

 Cultivars

 There are several cultivars with flowers in shades of blue or white, including 'Blue Mist', 'Heavenly Blue', 'Longwood Blue', 'Dark Knight', 'Summer Sorbet' and 'Pershore'.